almaeder/RayleighChebyshevGPGPU/README.md

 corresponding to the lowest eigenvalues of a symmetric or complex Hermitian linear operator.
 It is assumed that all of the eigenvalues of the operator are real and that there is a basis of orthogonal eigenvectors.

-The eigenvalues are returned in a vector<double> instance while the eigenvectors are internally allocated and returned in a vector<Vtype> class instance.
+The eigenvalues are returned in a vector<double> instance while the eigenvectors are internally allocated and returned in a matrix.

 OpenMP multi-thread usage is enabled by defining _OPENMP